 This rustic pub with its stone exterior has a spacious car park for walkers at the start of the Tissington Trail and visitors to the Dovedale Nature Reserve.
 When you return back to base its first-come-first served for you and Fido here at the Old Dog.
 There is space for groups of walkers inside and there are all day log fires and candles when the nights draw in early.
 There are light bites such as courgette chips and a selection of real ales.
 The Tissington Trail starting point is a five minute walk from the pub and the Dovedale Stepping Stones are at the foot of Thorpe Cloud.

 The Peak District is dotted with villages of the vernacular, some dating back to the Salt Route of the 1400s.
 This is a selection of Peak District dog pubs that is going to make planning your trip away that much easier where you and your canine companion can enjoy Peak District hospitality at its best.
+There also a number of the best dog walks in the Peak District that serves as fantastic days out.

 Our Peak District dog friendly pubs will be sure to enhance your stay and adventures in this perfect part of England.
+If your struggling for activities, see our pet friendly days out in the Peak District for lots of ideas.